 In other cases, the custodial parent may try to increase the amount of child support that is owed.
 This can be due to increased expenses thanks to daycare or health insurance, financial emergencies, special needs, or an increase in income for the non-custodial parent.

 If you find yourself unable to make your child support payments or facing an increase in payments for whatever reason, it is a wise idea to seek legal advice as soon as possible.
-Contact Mulligan Epstein Attorneys for a consultation today—our family law attorneys will make sure you have the information you need and the support you deserve during this difficult time.
+Contact Mulligan Attorneys, for a consultation today—our family law attorneys will make sure you have the information you need and the support you deserve during this difficult time.